19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Morale System.md

 ## Enemy Morale

-When a breaking point occurs, the GM makes a [DC](../Game%20Procedures/DC.md) 15 [Wisdom](../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](../Game%20Procedures/Check.md) for the creature or the enemy leader.
+When a breaking point occurs, the GM makes a [DC](../Game%20Procedures/DC.md) 15 [Wisdom](../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](../Game%20Procedures/Check.md) for the creature or the leader if there is a group.
 On a failure, the *whole group's* morale is broken.

 On a failed morale check, the enemies will go into life preservation mode.
 They should first try to flee, if they deem that impossible or unlikely then they may attempt surrender.